-To freeze, do not fry the peppers.
+- To freeze, prepare the peppers but do not fry.
 Place on a cookie sheet and freeze until hard, then package in a single layer in plastic freezer containers.
-To eat, place on cookie sheets and bake at 350 F for 20 to 30 minutes until hot all the way through, golden brown, and crisp.
-Or you can fry the frozen poppers; just add 1 to 2 minutes to the frying time if they were frozen.
+To heat up, place on cookie sheets and bake at 350 F for 20 to 30 minutes until hot all the way through, golden brown, and crisp.
+Or you can fry the frozen poppers: Just add 1 to 2 minutes to the frying time if they were frozen.